01-1/0/Want..md

 This is a draft of an essay meant to be a reblog to https://www.tumblr.com/fastfouriertransfem/789342567132250112/you-have-inspired-me-divorce-enjoyer-i-thank?source=share.
 It was written using Obsidian.
-Please critique!
+Please send critique to me on Discord, or DM me at tumblr.com/fastfouriertransfem if you don't have my discord!

 I know what this post was originally about.
 But [the death of the author](https://en.wikipedia.org/wiki/The_Death_of_the_Author?wprov=sfla1) has struck, and I regret to inform @divorce-enjoyer: you are the deceased.